bildungsroman/ifandonlyif.io/README.md

 - Get classmates/friends to sign up for initial testing
 - Test adding users, adding lists, saving
 - Design IFF logo, finalize color scheme
-- Deploy MVP on the interwebs using Heroku or AWS
+- Deploy MVP on the interwebs using AWS Elastic Beanstalk

 An MVP of IFF is deployed and live, with the ability for users to sign up.
 The frontend is finalized.
 ### Milestone 4